 It’s a sad fact that few people in this country are untouched by the grief of seeing someone they love struggle with substance use or mental health disorders.
 Early intervention is critically important and can literally change the course of people’s lives.

-This September 25, Aspire Advocates for Behavioral Health is proud to host our second annual Tee Up for Recovery Topgolf Fundraiser Event.
-We are hosting fundraising events in St. Louis (Sept.
-25) and Kansas City (Oct.
-30).
+This Fall, Aspire Advocates for Behavioral Health is proud to host our third annual Tee Up for Recovery Topgolf Fundraiser Event.
+We are hosting fundraising events in St. Louis (Oct 8) and Kansas City (Nov 12).
 Tee Up for Recovery is part fundraiser and part celebration of young people in recovery from mental health and substance use disorders.
 The event focuses on the JOY OF BEING IN RECOVERY.
 We have a sponsor that underwrites the cost of 100+ young people in recovery to attend the event for free.
 I’m including a link to a video from our 2020 event.
 All of the young people in the video attended the event for free.

 Why recovery from mental health and substance use disorders for young people is so important: